mistic100/IV-27-Clock/README.md

 - (optional) DS3231 RTC
 - MT3608 boost converter (25V)
 - Mini560 or LM2596 buck converter (3.3V)
+- 2x 130mm LED "noodle"
+	- NPN transitor and resistors (to drive the lights)
 - rotary encoder with push action
+	- 2x 100nF capacitors (between GND and the encoder A and B pins)
 - 5v power supply (or USB)

 ## Interactions